-Renting offers the benefits of mobility, flexibility and reduced responsibility for serious property issues, but it does come with its own crop of concerns.
+Renting offers the benefits of mobility, flexibility and reduced responsibility for serious property issues, but it does come with its own crop of concerns, especially if you don't have renter's insurance.
 Be sure you know your rights and what you're getting into before you sign your lease with these tips to help you pick an apartment and move out without penalty.
 We even offer a move-in checklist to help make sure you have everything you need for your apartment space.

 Choosing an Apartment